-Why did Yakov not remove the stone before Rachel arrived?
+Why did Yaakov not remove the stone before Rachel arrived?

-Seforno: In order not to cause others a loss - should the three shepherds water their flock before the other local shepherds arrived.
+Seforno: In order not to cause others a loss - should the three shepherds water their flocks before the other local shepherds arrived.

 Why does the Pasuk repeat "Achi Imo" three times?

-Or ha'Chayim #2: To remove any suspicion that his actions were based on infatuation with the beautiful Rachel.
+Or ha'Chayim #2: To remove any suspicion why a [seeming] stranger is helping her.
 Indeed, in order to avoid this, he made the point verbally with each action.

-Why does the Torah say nothing about Yakov drawing water from the well?
+Why does the Torah say nothing about Yaakov drawing water from the well?